 There are signs throughout the trail and at Shelter Code warning of earthquakes and tsunamis, menacing things called “rogue” or “sleeper” waves.
 There has been several fatalities and people getting washed off the beach; the maps denote vast sections of the coastline impassable.
 The signs are there for a reason; please take heed.

-DAY 3 ( Miller Flat to Shelter Cove)
+Lost Coast Day 3 ( Miller Flat to Shelter Cove)

 We broke camp and hit the beach just before 9 a.m.
 We had consulted the tide table, and it said there wouldn’t be a high time incoming for another 4 hours – the BLM recommends to not to be hiking on the “impassable” stretches on “for an hour on either side of high tide.”